MultiPoolMiner/MultiPoolMiner/README.md

 **-SwitchingPrevention**
 Since version 2.6, the delta value (integer) that was used to determine how often MultiPoolMiner is allowed to switch, is now user-configurable on a scale of 1 to infinity on an intensity basis.
 Default is 1 (Start.bat default is 2).
 Recommended values are 1-10 where 1 means the most frequent switching and 10 means the least switching.
 Please note setting this value to zero (0) will not turn this function off!
 Please see further explanation in MULTIPOOLMINER'S LOGIC section below.

-**-UseDeviceNameForStatsFileNaming**
-Miner speed stat files will use the device model as part of the file name.
-This keeps benchmark results valid when new cards of a different model are added or when the the order of the cards are change.
-E.g. CcminerNevermore-GPU#00-GPU#02_Lyra2z_HashRate.txt -> NVIDIA-CcminerNevermore-2xGtx1080ti_Lyra2z_HashRate.txt

-**-UseFastestMinerPerAlgoOnly**
-Use only use fastest miner per algo and device index.
-E.g. if there are 2 or more miners available to mine the same algo, only the fastest will ever be used, the slower ones will also be hidden in the summary screen.

 **-UserName**
 Your username you use to login to MiningPoolHub.

 **-Wallet**
 Your Bitcoin payout address.
 Required when mining on AhashPool, BlazePool, Hash Refinery, Nicehash and Zpool (unless you have defined another payout currency (Advanced configuration via config file required, see below)).

+**-WarmupTime**
+Time a miner is allowed to warm up before it could get marked as failed, e.g. to compile the binaries or to get the API ready.
+Default is 30 (seconds).

 **-Watchdog**
 Include this command to enable the watchdog feature which detects and handles miner and other related failures.
 It works on a unified interval that is defaulted to 60 seconds.
 Watchdog timers expire if three of those intervals pass without being kicked.
 There are three stages as to what action is taken when watchdog timers expire and is determined by the number of related expired timers.